Afcon 2019: Nigeria were lucky to score last-minute goal against South Africa – Rohr | Goal.com

 “What was the best today is the great spirit between both teams.
 Our next game is going to be more difficult, but we will be ready.”

-Nigeria are expected to play the winner of the quarter-final fixture between Algeria and Ivory Coast in the semi-final on July 14.
+Nigeria will to play the winner of the quarter-final fixture between Algeria and Ivory Coast in the semi-final on July 14.